 The polariton modes in the three transmission spectra shown in Fig.~\ref{fig:linewidths}a display distinct linewidths, transmission intensities, and Rabi splittings.
-The variation in Rabi splittings for the three absorbers derives from differences in their integrated line strengths, as we have kept only the peak absorption coefficients constant across the three systems.
-The variations in polariton linewidth and intensity are more interesting; we argue that both changes in both these parameters stem from the degree of intracavity absorption at the frequencies of the polariton modes.
+The variation in Rabi splittings for the three absorbers derives from differences in their integrated line strengths, as we have kept only the peak absorption coefficients fixed across the three systems.
+The variations in polariton linewidth and intensity are more interesting; we argue that both changes in both these quantities stem from the degree of intracavity absorption at the frequencies of the polariton modes.

-We chart the fwhm of the lower polariton (LP) modes for each absorbing system in Fig.~\ref{fig:linewidths}b.
-Polaritons arising from the Lorentzian and Voigt absorbers both feature linewidths commensurate with the mean of the homogeneous absorber and empty cavity linewidths, $(\gamma_L + \Delta \tilde\nu)/2 = \SI{1.8}{cm^{-1}}$ fwhm.
-Meanwhile, polaritons arising from the Gaussian absorber feature linewidths commensurate with just half the empty cavity linewidth, $\Delta \tilde\nu/2 = \SI{0.8}{cm^{-1}}$ fwhm.
-In all cases, the polariton mode linewidths are seemingly blind to inhomogeneous broadening.
-This is in some sense an amazing result: the linear transmission spectrum of a strongly-coupled cavity reads out the homogeneous linewidth of the intracavity molecules, cutting through inhomogeneous broadening of the ensemble.
+We chart the fwhm linewidths of the lower polariton (LP) modes for each intracavity system in Fig.~\ref{fig:linewidths}b.
+The LPs of the Lorentzian and Voigt systems both feature linewidths commensurate with the mean of the homogeneous absorption linewidth and empty cavity linewidth, $(\gamma_L + \Delta \tilde\nu)/2 = \SI{1.8}{cm^{-1}}$ fwhm.
+Meanwhile, the Gaussian system's LP features a linewidth commensurate with just half the empty cavity linewidth, $\Delta \tilde\nu/2 = \SI{0.8}{cm^{-1}}$ fwhm.
+In all cases, the polariton linewidths are seemingly blind to Gaussian broadening of intracavity molecules.
+This is in some sense an amazing result: the linear cavity transmission spectrum reads out the Lorentzian linewidth of the intracavity molecules, cutting through Gaussian broadening of the ensemble.